cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 [{"fieldName1": "desc"}, {"fieldName2": "desc" }]
 ```

-The sort syntax uses a basic array of field name and direction pairs.
+The `sort` field contains a list of field name and direction pairs,
+expressed as a basic array.
 The first field name and direction pair is the topmost level of sort.
+The second pair,
+if provided,
-The second pair, if provided is the next level of sort.
+is the next level of sort.

-The `field` can be any field, using dotted notation if desired for sub-document fields.
+The field can be any field,
+using dotted notation if desired for sub-document fields.

 The direction value is `"asc"` for ascending, and `"desc"` for descending.

+<div></div>
 > A simple query, using sorting:

 ```json